Document Type and Release Option

 Diabetes is a chronic disease that affects millions globally.
 Poverty and obesity are factors that affect the development and progression of this disease.
 Although education has been identified as a factor affecting treatment adherence, on-going education for diabetes typically occurs in the early stages.
 This pilot study consisted of a quantitative, comparative study utilizing tele-health as the primary form of educational reinforcement for latent stage, low-income diabetics.
 Six clients agreed to participate.
 It focused on participants from a local clinic in Georgia.
 All participants live at or below 200% of the federal poverty guidelines.
 An initial survey was followed by an educational session during a clinical appointment.
 Two follow-up phone surveys occurred.
 During these tele-health sessions, reinforcement of the education was provided.
 This pilot study suggests that with improvements, this pilot study strongly supported the use of tele-health on diabetes education reinforcement and the need for on-going education for the latent stage diabetic.

 Chicowlas, Hannah M., "The Effects of Latent Stage Diabetic Education and Tele-Health Reinforcement on the Knowledge of Low-Income Diabetic Patients" (2015).
-University Honors Program Theses.
+Honors College Theses.
 114.